PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 **STOP:** How many parameters do the two simulations have?
 {: .notice--primary}

 To recap, the simulations of both cells will include diffusion of *X* and *Y*, removal of *Y*, and the reaction *X* → *X* + *Y*.
 The second simulation, which includes negative autoregulation of *Y* will add the reaction 2*Y* → *Y*.
+All of these reactions will take place according to certain rate parameters.
 You can explore these simulations in the following tutorial, and we will reflect on these simulations in the next section.

 [Visit tutorial](tutorial_nar){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Ensuring a mathematically controlled comparison

-If you followed the tutorial, you were likely confused and disappointed in our negative autoregulating transcription factor *Y*.
+If you followed the tutorial, then you were likely confused and disappointed in our negative autoregulating transcription factor *Y*.
 The figure below shows a plot of *Y* particles for the two simulations.
 The first simulation, in which we only have upregulation of *Y* by *X*, is shown in red, and the second simulation, which includes negative autoregulation of *Y*, is shown in yellow.

 ![image-center](../assets/images/nar_unequal_graph.PNG){: .align-center}